“The Dentist ground down my good tooth!”

 And when I say fully informed, I do not mean informing the patient that they need a different tooth smoothed down.
 I mean really getting the patient to understand that, most likely, the tooth that needs to be “ground down” is ultimately the villain or the cause of the other tooth.

 When a tooth breaks or is cracked, a dentist must look for the reason.
 Many times it is simply that the patient bite on something harder than the tooth and the tooth broke.
 But frequently, the reason the tooth broke is that the opposing tooth is stronger and has a very pointy chisel-like cusp that exerts too much point contact pressure.

 Think of the chisel-like cusp as a log splitter.
 It is hitting the tooth hundreds a time per day and eventually a small crack develops and increases until the tooth either breaks or hurts to chew on it.

 In those situations, a dentist MUST smooth the opposing tooth or the new crown/filling will be under the same stress and will break just like the natural tooth.
 So the easiest solution is to smooth the offending cusp and recreate a situation where the new crown will be under normal biting forces.

 Please remember, nothing in the mouth happens without a reason.
-If a tooth hurts, is rotated, has red gums and or a myriad of other problems, something is causing the issue.
-Our job as dentist is to figure out the cause and remediate it as best we can so the patient can function normally.
+If a tooth hurts, is rotated, has red gums, or a myriad of other problems, something is causing the issue.
+Our job as dentists is to figure out the cause and remediate it as best we can so the patient can function normally.